IFC’s reopening in New York City brings adaptation of Joanna Rakoff’s memoir to the world

 In a conversation with Book and Film Globe, Rakoff said she used to think of herself more as a novelist than a memoirist.
 In 2002, she wrote an essay about answering Salinger’s fan mail for the agency, which ran in the now-defunct Book magazine, but she did not plan right off to write a memoir.
 Then after Salinger died in 2010, Rakoff penned a few reminiscences that impressed people at BBC Radio 4, who reached out with a request for her to produce a documentary about answering Salinger’s mail.
 Editors in the U.K. publishing world passed around a draft of a script, and one of them approached Rakoff’s agent with an idea for turning the script into a book.
 Rakoff’s agent liked the idea and encouraged Rakoff.

 Even with this support, the book was a project not everyone would have dared.
 It is a memoir about a real office with real people.
-For a year after signing the book contract, Rakoff recalls, she put if off and pursued other projects, visiting a friend from Oberlin and working as production assistant on a Barbra Streisand film.
+For a year after signing the book contract, Rakoff recalls, she put if off, worked on a different book, and stayed more than busy raising two small kids.
 Rakoff realized that she still felt very much a part of a literary agency that valued privacy.
 She thought about giving back her advance and shelving the project.
 She weighed writing a novel instead of a memoir.
 Finally, it proved useful to think in terms of a novel.

 “One day, I sat down at my desk and wrote, on an index card, ‘THIS IS A NOVEL.
 YOU ARE A CHARACTER.’
 I pinned it up above my desk, took out a legal pad, listed the names of all the ‘characters’ in the book—my former co-workers, my ex-boyfriend, my boss, my best friend, etc.—and I spent that day coming up with pseudonyms for them.
 At the end of the day, I wrote on another index card, ‘EVERYONE IS A CHARACTER.’
 And the next day, I just sat down and wrote, and didn’t stop for six months,” Rakoff recalled.